-AMR occurs when microorganisms are exposed to an antibiotic or drug and learn to develop a resistance to it.
+Antimicrobial resistance occurs when microorganisms are exposed to an antibiotic or drug and develop resistance to it.
 One of the primary causes of AMR involves the overuse of drugs like antibiotics.
-After repeated exposure, new microorganisms are generated, forming prevalent strains of a microorganism that is resistant to a specific drug.
-These resistance traits can also be transferred and ‘shared’ between bacteria by a mechanism known as ‘conjugation’.
+Repeated exposure to such drugs acts as a selective pressure.
+If a random mutation in the genetic code of such a microorganism occurs and confers drug resistance, this microorganism will be favoured above others and will have the opportunity to replicate and form a new strain.
+Random mutations occur all the time and—given the sheer scale of the rate at which some of these microscopic microorganisms replicate—can lead to the formation of drug-resistant strains.
+Resistance traits can then also be transferred and ‘shared’ between bacteria by a mechanism known as ‘conjugation.’

 It is important to realize that AMR is not just a threat looming in the distant horizon but an immediate threat to global public health.
 The World Health Organization (WHO) estimates that at least 700,000 people are dying every year by diseases caused by drug-resistant microorganisms.
 Their projections for the future paint an even more devastating picture; it is predicted that we will be looking at 10 million deaths per year by 2050 if appropriate steps are not taken to combat AMR.

-However, the response to AMR has been fractured by differences between healthcare systems, political situations and economic levels of each country with the zones of war and conflict being especially susceptible to AMR.
-An article by the React Group indicates that some form of AMR has been reported in all recent conflict zones; countries including Afghanistan, Yemen, Syria, Palestinian territories and Iraq.
+However, the response to AMR has been fractured by differences between healthcare systems, political situations, and economic levels of each country with the zones of war and conflict being especially susceptible to antimicrobial resistance.
+An article by the React Group indicates that some form of AMR has been reported in all recent conflict zones; countries including Afghanistan, Yemen, Syria, Iraq, and Palestinian territories.
 Research and analysis carried out in 2018 by Médecins Sans Frontières (MSF) suggested that 70% of patients at their Trauma Centre in Aden had antibiotic-resistant bacteria present in their systems.
-Another MSF report on patients in a post-operative care facility in East Mosul in Iraq similarly indicated high levels of AMR.
-It reported that between April and mid-November in 2018, 40% of patients had a microbiologically confirmed infection and that 90% of these patients had what is known as multidrug-resistant infections.
-These figures strongly outline the severity of AMR in war-torn countries, another devastating consequence of war and conflict that adds to the vulnerability of the people in these regions.
+Another MSF report on patients (in a post-operative care facility in East Mosul in Iraq) similarly indicated high levels of antimicrobial resistance.
+It was reported that between April and mid-November 2018, 40% of patients had a microbiologically confirmed infection, and that 90% of these patients had what is known as multidrug-resistant infections.
+These figures strongly outline the severity of AMR in war-torn countries—another devastating consequence of war and conflict that adds to the vulnerability of the people in these regions.

 The displacement of populations caused by war and conflict also drives the rise of AMR.
-Refugee camps are often overcrowded and unhygienic creating an environment that enables higher transmission of AMR strains between individuals.
-The paper referenced earlier, singles out Gaziantep, a Turkish city located 50km from the Syrian border, as a particular risk area with regards to the AMR.
+Refugee camps are often overcrowded and unhygienic, creating an environment that enables higher transmission of AMR strains between individuals.
+The paper referenced earlier, singles out Gaziantep, a Turkish city located 50km from the Syrian border, as a particular risk area with regards to antimicrobial resistance.
 Not only is it home to a large number of refugees, but it is also a site of international medical tourism.
 This creates further opportunities for the dangerous spread of AMR strains to vulnerable populations.

 To reduce the development of AMR and to slow the spread of resistant strains, immediate action is needed.
 Surveillance is a common theme that appears in recommendations for plans and strategies to tackle the issue.
 To understand and prevent AMR, it is critical to identify and trace existing resistant strains in human disease.
-To prevent further AMR strains it is imperative to minimize the use of antimicrobial drugs where possible and ensure correct prescriptions and uses of antimicrobials take place.
+To prevent it further, it is imperative to minimize the use of antimicrobial drugs where possible and ensure correct prescriptions and uses of antimicrobials take place.